sCrypt-Inc/specification/docs/syntax.rst

             &\ \ \ |\ \ bytesConst \\
     \end{align*}

 Most of the syntax is self explantory.
-Syntax unique to Scrypt will be covered later.
+Syntax unique to sCrypt will be covered later.

 Line comment starts with ``//`` and block comment comes between ``/*`` and ``*/``.